-Heartburn Meds Increase Heart Attacks
+Heartburn Drugs Boost Risk of Heart Attacks

 When most people show up at the doctor’s office complaining of heartburn, the doctor will typically write up a script for a proton-pump inhibitor pharmaceutical drug.
 In addition, some proton-pump inhibitors are readily available over the counter.
 If you tell your pharmacist that you have heartburn, chances are he or she will hand you a proton-pump inhibitor.